-Every March, Read Across America inspires us to try our favorite Dr. Seuss science activities and Dr Seuss STEM activities.
-It’s always so much fun to pair a great book with a fun preschool science experiment.
-Combining literacy and science is perfect for hands-on learning that your kids will love to try again and again!
+Every March, Dr. Seuss science activities and Dr Seuss STEM activities become a reader favorite.
+Pairing a great book with a fun science experiment or STEM challenge is always so much fun.
+Combining literacy and science or STEM is perfect for hands-on learning that your kids will love to try again and again!

 DR SEUSS ACTIVITIES: SCIENCE AND STEM

-We are fortunate to live near the Springfield Museums in Massachusetts that boast the amazing Dr. Seuss memorial sculpture garden and the birthplace of Seuss himself.
-You can personally visit the Lorax, Yertle, Horton, and many more.
-Kids love the larger than life sculptures including my son!
+We are fortunate to live near the Springfield Museums in Massachusetts, which boast the fantastic Dr. Seuss memorial sculpture garden and the birthplace of Seuss himself.
+You can visit the Lorax, Yertle, Horton, and many more.
+Kids love the larger-than-life sculptures, including my son!

 THE BEST DR SEUSS ACTIVITIES FOR SCIENCE AND STEM